This is a past tour--for information only

 Adjacent to the Community Center via a short walk is the Galesville Hot Sox baseball field where the local African American team played ball for more than 50 years and sent some players on to the big leagues.
 The Galesville Community Association has preserved memorabilia and stories of many of the players.
 The ball field is on property leased by the team from the Henry Wilson family.
 The stabilized Wilson House is a three-bay, two story transitional frame house with a two-story, braced-frame rear wing built by former slave Henry Wilson circa 1870 on 2 acres of land purchased from the Tulip Hill plantation in 1865.
 Wilson eventually accumulated over 27 acres.
 In 1870, Wilson was one of 2,730 freedmen who owned property in Maryland, and one of only 462 who owned a house in the state.

-The Zantzinger Farmhouse was built by Richard and Amy Zantzinger to embrace and belong in its magnificent setting on 68 acres overlooking a creek off the West River.
+Built to embrace and belong in its magnificent setting on 68 acres overlooking a creek off the West River.
 The house was carefully designed by Jones & Boer Architects to take full advantage of water views and access.
 Precisely positioned windows offer views from the approach through the house to the creek.
-Richard, a principal at Mauck Zantzinger Associates, used hundred year old bricks to form the chimneys and foundations, fumed the oak floors to achieve a weathered patina, and milled the clapboard siding to appear aged and appropriate to the design of the house.
+The architect used hundred year old bricks to form the chimneys and foundations, fumed the oak floors to achieve a weathered patina, and milled the clapboard siding to appear aged and appropriate to the design of the house.
 He moved an 1835 cottage from a neighboring property into the garden area near the pool and restored it to be a charming guesthouse.
 Amy, an interior designer, created an interior to reflect her husband’s Southern Maryland heritage with decor featuring sailing trophies, hunting memorabilia and artifacts of tobacco farming and local culture.
 The house is one room deep with windows facing both east and west in each room, bringing in light and stunning views in all directions.
 There is a charming farmhouse kitchen with views of the dock and garden.
 A wide portico on the water side offers gracious casual entertaining with a spectacular view across the creek towards the Chesapeake Bay.

 SERC Mansion Ruins and Rain Garden, 647 Contees Wharf Road, Edgewater 21037